-The Stunt Coordinator is responsible for the safe performance of stunts and supervision of all persons involved, and is responsible to effectively coordinate with the Special Effects Coordinator and, at Pre-Stunt/FX meeting, to communicate stunt action to ensure understanding and safety of all involved crew.
-This meeting should be documented in the daily Production Report.
+The Stunt Coordinator is responsible for the safe performance of stunts and supervision of all persons involved in the stunt.
+If the stunt involves special effects, the Stunt Coordinator is responsible for coordinating with the Special Effects Coordinator in a pre-stunt/special effects meeting.
+The Stunt Coordinator is responsible for communicating stunt action to the 1st AD to ensure the understanding and safety of all crew.
+This meeting should be documented in the Daily Production Report.

-- Visit canadianproduction.com to familiarize yourself with the safety information available, (AMPTP and Actsafe Safety Bulletins, Tool Box Talks, etc.) and to read the Production Safety Manual. - Hire only Stunt Coordinators knowledgeable in the action they will be supervising.
+- Visit www.safetyontheset.com to familiarize yourself with the safety information available, (Actsafe Safety Bulletins, Safety Talk/Tool Box Talks, etc.) and to read the Production Safety Manual. - Hire only Stunt Coordinators knowledgeable in the action they will be supervising.
 Hire stunt players who have the proper training and who understand or have previously demonstrated the similar work they will be asked to do.
 Stunt Coordinators performing their own stunts need a second stunt person to act as Stunt Coordinator during the sequence. - Hire only employees who have the proper safety training for, and who understand how to safely perform, any task they are asked to do.